Convexus-Protocol/AMM-docs/faq/index.md

 ---

 Can't find your answer here ?
-Feel free to ask your question to the [Convexus #developer](https://discord.gg/9Nhx3A6WTF) channel !
+Feel free to ask your question to the [Convexus #developer](https://discord.convexus.net/) Discord channel !